 Unsurprisingly, new versions of Kubernetes introduce significant changes to your Amazon EKS cluster.
 Remember that once you upgrade a cluster, you can’t downgrade it.
 And you can only create new clusters for Kubernetes versions that are currently supported by EKS.
 If you are concerned about this risk, you may want to consider backing up the cluster before an upgrade.

 Review all of the documented modifications for the version you plan to upgrade to, noting any required upgrade procedures.
-Make sure you also pay attention to requirements or processes tailored specifically to Amazon EKS managed clusters (check the Kubernetes changelog).
+Make sure you also pay attention to requirements or processes tailored specifically to Amazon EKS managed clusters (check the Kubernetes changelog and the EKS Kubernetes version release notes for your target version).
 This approach will help you have a smoother upgrade process and minimize potential disruptions.

 Below is a list of some of the most well-known changes (many of which are breaking) in Kubernetes versions, starting with v1.24.
-This is not a complete list; please refer to the release notes for your version of Kubernetes.
+This is not a complete list; always refer to the upstream release notes and the EKS Kubernetes version documentation for any version you plan to run.

 Kubernetes v1.24